-University Mall , west of the University of South Florida at 2200 E. Fowler Ave., was once one of the region's largest at 1.3 million square feet, but is now being redeveloped; phone (813) 971-3466.
+The former University Mall , west of the University of South Florida at 2200 E. Fowler Ave., was once one of the region's largest at 1.3 million square feet but is now being redeveloped as RITHM at Uptown; phone (813) 971-3466 for updates.

 WestShore Plaza , off I-275 exit 40A at 250 WestShore Plaza, opened in 1967 and was the first of Tampa's enclosed malls.
 Dick's Sporting Goods, JC Penney and Macy's anchor the mall, which has more than 70 other stores and an international food court; phone (813) 286-0790.

 Tampa Premium Outlets opened in October 2015 at 2300 Grand Cypress Dr. in Lutz, 20 miles north of Tampa at I-75 and SR 56.
 This newest addition to area shopping destinations has a Key West theme and houses Coach, Express, Fossil, Michael Kors, Nike, Polo Ralph Lauren, Saks Fifth Avenue OFF Fifth, Vera Bradley and about 80 other outlets; phone (813) 909-8716.
 In nearby Wesley Chapel, head to The Shops at Wiregrass , 28211 Paseo Dr., a pedestrian-friendly village with about 100 shops including Brighton, Champs Sports, The Children's Place and Pottery Barn, along with anchors Dillard's, JCPenney and Macy's; phone (813) 994-2242.